AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 {sample}BCT\_Pie\_Chart\_02{sample}

 There is also a special visual setting available for the Pie chart – Aqua Style.
-To apply it, use the {api:anychart.charts.Pie#fill}fill(){api} method with the <strong>"aquastyle"</strong> parameter:
+To apply it, use the {api:anychart.charts.Pie#fill}fill(){api} method with the **"aquastyle"** parameter:

 ```
 // enable aqua style